On this page

 The way your service needs to handle this one-time verification is as follows: The request from Okta contains an HTTP header named x-okta-verification-challenge.
 Your service needs to read the value of that header and return it in the response body, in a JSON object named verification: that is: { "verification" : "value_from_header" }.
 The value_from_header is found in the request HTTP header, but you need to send it back in a JSON object.

-See Event hooks for a working example of an event hook setup, including code that completes the one-time verification step.
+See Event hooks for an example of an event hook setup, including code that completes the one-time verification step.

 Ongoing event delivery